juju/docs/src/en/clouds-lxd-advanced.md

             type: unix-char
 ```

-See the upstream documentation on [LXD profiles][lxd-upstream-profiles].
+See the LXD documentation to learn about the valid
+[profile configuration options][lxd-upstream-profile-options].

 <!-- LINKS -->